galbenshushan/pizza-app/README.md

 ### MongoDB Replica Set Setup and Watch Functionality

-I intended to use a MongoDB Replica Set for enabling the watch functionality, which is blocked on standalone instances.
-The reason I wanted to use watch was to monitor changes in the database in real-time, allowing the application to react dynamically to data updates.
-However, due to issues with the replica set configuration in the Docker environment, I was unable to complete the setup, preventing the use of watch as planned.
+I intended to configure a MongoDB Replica Set to enable the watch functionality, which is essential for monitoring database changes in real-time and allowing the application to dynamically respond to updates.
+Unfortunately, due to issues with my computer setup, I was unable to properly configure MongoDB as a Replica Set within the Docker environment.
+This prevented me from utilizing the watch functionality as planned.